 The experience of our family law team seems to suggest that, psychologically, it may matter more to women that they are not perceived as being “in the wrong”.
 Men are more likely to take a “my shoulders are broad” view – neither of which would matter as much, of course, if we just had a no fault system of divorce.

 Whilst you could argue the discussion in the office is based on some broad generalisations, I personally have a sneaking suspicion there’s a lot of truth behind them.
-I certainly agree with our divorce solicitor in Bedford, Tamara Glanvill when she said; “Women will often have sought advice earlier, when things are going wrong and then want to take control of the process and therefore the divorce”.
+I certainly agree when they said; “Women will often have sought advice earlier, when things are going wrong and then want to take control of the process and therefore the divorce”.

 Woolley & Co, Family Law Specialists